roseyume/tails-of-kafka/README.md

 Objective:

-- Create 3 squirrel consumers to read the news across all the topics and group them into the same consumer group to evenly divide the work.
+- Create 3 squirrel consumers (Squirrel1, Squirrel2, Squirrel3) to read the news across all the topics and group them into the same consumer group (squirrel-consumers) to evenly divide the work.

 ### Check Your Work
  - In the "Partition Assignments" table, you should notice that the squirrels split up the partitions between themselves.

 ## Scenario 9: Missing out on the latest gossip!

-> “Squirrel 3's listener crashed!
+> “Squirrel3's listener crashed!
 That's so much gossip to go through again!”

 <br>